george24601/notes/pm/misc.md

 Training is the highest leverage activity a manager can do to increase the output of an organization.

 Don’t leave training to outsiders, do it yourself.

+never complain your company or your team's task in front your subordinates - and stop the complaints at you!
+However, it is OK to complain to your boss!